Understanding the Difference in Health Claims

 Why might some products only need FDA compliance instead of approval?

 Some products are subject to FDA regulations but may not require premarket approval or clearance.
-This usually applies to low-risk devices where compliance to FDA standards is sufficient to assure safety and effectiveness.
+This usually applies to low-risk devices where compliance with FDA standards is sufficient to assure safety and effectiveness.

 What are the various kinds of FDA approvals out there?

-The FDA has several approval pathways including New Drug Application (NDA) for new pharmaceuticals, Biologics License Application (BLA) for biological products, and Humanitarian Device Exemption for devices intended to treat rare conditions.
+The FDA has several approval pathways, including a New Drug Application (NDA) for new pharmaceuticals, a Biologics License Application (BLA) for biological products, and a Humanitarian Device Exemption for devices intended to treat rare conditions.

 Can you explain the 510k process compared to full FDA approval?

 The 510k process is a review to ensure a medical device is safe and effective by comparing it to a legally marketed device.
-Full FDA approval involves a more comprehensive review of data and is required for new drugs and some high-risk medical devices.
+Full FDA approval involves a more comprehensive data review and is required for new drugs and some high-risk medical devices.

 What does the FDA consider ‘objective evidence’ for product approval?